certtools/intelmq-manager/docs/INSTALL.md

 ### Reminder

 When using IntelMQ Manager do not forget that in order for it to change the configuration files it needs read and write access to the files in the /etc/intelmq folder (or equivalent configuration folder in your setup).

-Also, by default IntelMQ Manager launchs the bots using the apache account, which means that the apache account will need to have read/write access to the following folders:
-/var/log/intelmq/
-/var/run/intelmq/
-/var/lib/intelmq/

-In order to centralize the scripting efforts all the work is done by the 'intelmqctl' script and the web manager only calls the script with the appropriate parameters.
-For that reason the apache user will have to be able to execute the 'intelmqctl' script.